aau-cns/flight_stack_env/README.md

 ## Pull the Skiff Flight Stack image from a docker registry

 Optionally you can also pull a pre-compiled docker container for the flight stack inside your skiff root system.
-This however, will then not include additional packages required in the root system (e.g., for USB devices).

 1. Stop the skiff core service